TheLancashireman/DhG2/doc/CommandRef.md

 The **set** command sets the configuration variable *NAME* to *VALUE*.

-*NAME* can be any sequence of characters starting with a non-space character.
+*NAME* can be any sequence of characters starting with a non-space character, **except** "cfgfile".

 Spaces immediately before and after the '=' sign are ignored, as are any trailing spaces at the end of the line.
 Quotation marks around *VALUE* are removed after the leading and trailing spaces have been removed, so if you want to set a value containing a leading or trailing space, use quotation marks.

+If used without parameters, **set** displays the name of the configuration file followed by all the configuration variables that have been set, in alphabetical order.

 See the [configuration guide](Configuration.md) for details of the configuration variables that DhG2 uses.